-The 1780 Maria Theresa thaler is a ubiquitous coin poorly understood by many ED s.
-Students will explore the increase CANCE, or the coin, and learn how to cherrypick collectable and rare examples while avoiding modern restrikes.
+The 1780 Maria Theresa thaler is a ubiquitous coin poorly understood by many collectors.
+Students will explore the incredible history of the coin, and learn how to cherrypick collectable and rare examples while avoiding modern restrikes.

 Instructor: Ian Fenn, European coin expert